beccadax/swift-evolution/proposals/0000-throwing-properties.md

 `materializeForSet` accessor, which allows code to modify a value in-place instead of copying it, modifying it, and copying it back.
-Swift also offers a number of compiler-private accessors like `unsafeAddressor` to allow developers (mainly standard library developers) to optimize access to certain properties.
+Swift also offers a number of compiler-private accessors like `unsafeAddressor` to optimize access to certain properties.

 It is expected that throwing accessors, and particularly throwing setters, will often prevent the use of these optimizations.
 This will